My company will advise you properly, do quality work and guarantee it.

 Everything everyone should know about HVAC systems is right here and it's accurate.

 What happens when the air flow across the evaporator coil is too high for the air conditioning system?
-Answer: your house will not be comfortable.
+Answer: em>your house will not be comfortable.
 The system cannot remove excess humidity and your home becomes cool but muggy.
 The air conditioning runs more often for shorter cycles, consumes more electricity, increases repair costs and wears out faster.

-When the air flow is too low as required by the air conditioning system your house will not cool well.
+When air flow across the evaporator coil is too low as required by the air conditioning system your house will not cool well.
 The unit ices up, leading to early compressor failure.
 Valves wear out quickly.
 The whole system runs harder.
 It consumes more electricity, increases repairs and wears out faster.

 If the line set is too small your air conditioning energy efficiency is reduced approximately 2 seer rating points.
 This translates to about $256.00 in extra electricity per season.* based on 12 cents per kilowatt hour for electricity and living in an area where air conditioning is required often.

 The compressor works harder and needs repair or replacement earlier.

 Nothing, in fact it's okay!
 The compressor will be spared some work.
 The higher the AC efficiency rating the larger the diameter of the line set is required.